masikh/world-peace-project/README.md

 ### The World Peace hypothesis

 ```
-If everybody in the world tries to contribute to the World Peace Project then world peace is actually atainable.
+If everybody in the world tries to contribute to the World Peace Project:
+   world peace is actually atainable.
 ```

 # The Humor of World Peace